OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

-# STM32CubeMx Import to EmBitz 1.1
+# STM32CubeMx Import to EmBitz 1.11

-The basic assumption is that the reader has EmBitz 1.1 and STMCubeMX installed.
+The basic assumption is that the reader has __EmBitz 1.11__ and __STMCubeMX__ installed.
 It is possible that a newer version of EmBitz will reduce the required effort.
 There is no particular requirement for STM32CubeMx version.
 The testing of these steps is done with versions 4.19.0 and 4.22.1.

-The testing did confirm that the migration from 4.19.0 to 4.22.1 is working with EmBitz.
+The testing did confirm that the STM32CubeMX migration from 4.19.0 to 4.22.1 is working with EmBitz.

 ----
 ## Current State
 The [EmBitz](https://www.embitz.org/) IDE uses the classic Standard Peripheral Library from ST for ARM processors.
 ST has stopped the development of SPL and created [STM32CubeMX](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-configurators-and-code-generators/stm32cubemx.html) as a modern alternative.

 ### EmBitz
-This subject has been discussed in EmBitz [Forums](https://www.embitz.org/forum/) for several years and there are expectations that a new version after 1.1 could have a native support for importing from STM32CubeMx.
+This subject has been discussed in EmBitz [Forums](https://www.embitz.org/forum/) for several years and there are expectations that a new version after 1.11 could have a native support for importing from STM32CubeMx.

 This article is inspired by a [post](https://www.embitz.org/forum/thread-710-page-2.html) made by user **Traubensaft** with a reference to a German youtube posting.